Home Affordability Calculator

 Calculating...

 Buying a home is the largest financial transaction most people will make in their lifetime.
 However, the sticker price of the home is only one part of the equation.
-True affordability involves understanding your debt-to-income ratio (DTI), the impact of current interest rates, and the "ghost costs" of homeownership that banks often overlook.
+True affordability involves understanding your debt-to-income ratio (DTI), the impact of current interest rates, and the "ghost costs" of homeownership that banks and traditional mortgage pre-approvals often overlook.

-Most standard mortgage calculators only look at Principal and Interest (P&I).
-They neglect the critical factors that actually break a budget: state-specific property taxes, insurance premiums in high-risk areas, and the inevitable maintenance costs of owning physical property.
-Solveria's engine integrates these variables to give you a "Solvency Score"—a measure of whether you can stay in the home long-term.
+Most standard online mortgage calculators only calculate Principal and Interest (P&I).
+They neglect the critical factors that actually break a family's budget: state-specific property taxes, insurance premiums in high-risk areas, and the inevitable maintenance costs of owning physical property.
+You need a home affordability calculator with taxes and insurance built-in.
+Solveria's engine integrates these variables to give you a "Solvency Score"—a measure of whether you can not just buy the home, but afford to comfortably keep it.

 What is the 28/36 Rule?

-Financial advisors often cite the 28/36 rule as a baseline for affordability.
-It suggests you spend no more than 28% of your gross monthly income on housing expenses and no more than 36% on total debt (including housing).
-Our calculator helps you visualize these ratios in real-time to see if you are over-leveraging yourself.
+Financial advisors universally cite the 28/36 rule as the golden baseline for housing affordability.
+It dictates that you should spend no more than 28% of your gross monthly income on total housing expenses (mortgage, property tax, insurance, HOA) and no more than 36% on total debt (housing plus consumer debt).
+Our calculator helps you visualize these ratios in real-time.

-As interest rates rise, your purchasing power decreases because more of your monthly payment goes toward interest rather than principal.
-A 1% increase in rates can reduce your buying power by approximately 10-11%.
-It is crucial to lock in rates or plan for refinancing if rates drop in the future.
+As interest rates rise, your purchasing power decreases because a larger portion of your monthly payment goes toward interest rather than paying down the loan principal.
+Even a 1% increase in rates can reduce your buying power by approximately 10-11%.
+It is crucial to monitor market rates and lock in favorably when possible.

 What is Private Mortgage Insurance (PMI)?

-If your down payment is less than 20%, lenders typically require PMI to protect themselves in case of default.
-This is an extra monthly cost that provides no benefit to you.
-Our calculator automatically adds this fee if your down payment slider is below the 20% threshold.
+If your down payment is less than 20% of the home's purchase price, conventional lenders will require Private Mortgage Insurance (PMI) to protect themselves in case you default on the loan.
+FHA loans have a similar requirement called a Mortgage Insurance Premium (MIP).
+This is an extra monthly cost that provides no equity benefit to you.
+Our tool automatically adds this fee if your down payment slider is below the 20% threshold.

 Generating Document...